-ii. otherwise, the Individual Reserve Capacity Requirement Contribution of the Associated Load as determined for the first Trading Month of the current Capacity Year less the expected Minimum Consumption provided under clause 2.29.5B(c);
+ii. otherwise, the Peak Individual Reserve Capacity Requirement Contribution of the Associated Load as determined for the first Trading Month of the current Capacity Year less the expected Minimum Consumption provided under clause 2.29.5B(c);

 (jA) the Flexible Certified Reserve Capacity for a Demand Side Programme for a Reserve Capacity Cycle must equal:

-i. if the Demand Side Programme has more than one Associated Load, or has a single Associated Load and no Individual Reserve Capacity Requirement Contribution has been calculated for the Associated Load, the quantity nominated for the Demand Side Programme under clause 4.10.1(f)(iC); and
+i. if the Demand Side Programme has more than one Associated Load, or has a single Associated Load and no Peak Individual Reserve Capacity Requirement Contribution has been calculated for the Associated Load, the quantity nominated for the Demand Side Programme under clause 4.10.1(f)(iC); and